etruel/wpematico/readme.txt

 == Changelog ==
 = 1.4.2 =
-* Fixes to save the titles as UTF-8 without html entities.
-(For international characters)
+* Fixes decoding html entities from the titles and post contents to UTF-8.
 * Tweaks the query of the campaigns to run the cron.

 = 1.4.1 =